Skip to primary navigation Skip to content Skip to footer

 Tour Overview

-Step into the epicenter of American democracy, where architecture and planning evoke the hopes, aspirations, and contradictions of government.
-Discover how visionary design and complex history helped define the nation’s political core.
-From L’Enfant’s original city plan to the turbulent construction of the U.S. Capitol, the Beaux-Arts splendor of the Library of Congress, and the austere authority of the Supreme Court, we trace the evolution of this iconic civic landscape.
+Step into the epicenter of American authority, where architecture and planning reflect the ambitions, hopes, and contradictions of government.
+From Pierre L’Enfant’s visionary city plan to the dramatic rise of the U.S. Capitol, Capitol Hill embodies lofty ideals and political struggles.
+Take in the Beaux-Arts splendor of the Library of Congress, Union Station’s monumental gateway, and the austere authority of the Supreme Court—landmarks that reveal the stories, ambitions, and power struggles that shaped the nation’s civic landscape.

-Along the way, you’ll hear about visionaries like Robert Mills, Thomas Jefferson, Frederick Law Olmsted, and Daniel Burnham—architects and planners whose big ideas (and bigger egos) helped define America’s seat of government.
-It’s a story of power, politics, red tape, and remarkable design— perfect for architecture buffs, history lovers, and curious minds alike.
+Along the way, meet visionaries like William Thornton, Frederick Law Olmsted, and Daniel Burnham—architects and planners whose grand ideas (and grand egos) helped shape the capital.
+It’s a story of power, politics, red tape, and remarkable design perfect for architecture buffs, history lovers, and curious minds.

 What We’ll See

-After passing through an underground tunnel to the U.S. Capitol Visitor Center, we’ll admire the striking 19½-foot plaster cast of the Statue of Freedom, the same one that crowns the Capitol dome.
-We’ll also explore the diverse collection of statues gifted by states, honoring figures from activist Helen Keller to Apollo 13 astronaut Jack Swigert, country music legend Johnny Cash, and Pueblo resistance leader Po’pay.
-To round out your visit, we’re happy to assist in arranging timed-entry tickets for a self-guided tour inside the Capitol.
+Passing through the tunnel to the U.S. Capitol Visitor Center, we’ll see the striking 19½-foot plaster cast of the Statue of Freedom, the same figure that stands atop the Capitol dome.
+We’ll explore the Capitol’s diverse collection of state-donated statues, from activist Helen Keller to Apollo 13 astronaut Jack Swigert, country music legend Johnny Cash, and Hawaiian King Kamehameha.
+To round out your visit, we’re happy to help obtain timed-entry tickets for a guided tour inside the Capitol Building as well.

 Tour Highlights